Chaosdave34/AfkMinionsSkyblockBot/README.md

-Mineflayer Script to AFK Slime Minions on Hypixel Skyblock
+Mineflayer Script to AFK Minions on Hypixel Skyblock